bogdanbarbulescu/prompt/README.md

 A professional, responsive web application UI for storing, organizing, searching, and utilizing prompts for Large Language Models (LLMs).
 Built with HTML, CSS (including CSS Variables for theming), and modern JavaScript.

 ![App Screenshot](https://github.com/bogdanbarbulescu/prompt/blob/main/LLM-Prompt-Lib.jpg)
-*(Replace above line with a link to a screenshot of your application.
-Consider using a tool like [ScreenToGif](https://www.screentogif.com/) or similar to create an animated GIF showcasing the features!)*

 ## ✨ Features